jaclu/tmux-packet-loss/README.md

 ## Sample settings

-### Quick turnaround
+### Current state

 History of 30 seconds.
-Focuses on the current state.
-Due to the weighting of results, a given loss report will quickly decrease as it gets further back in history.
+Due to the weighting of results, reports for a given loss will quickly decrease as it gets further back in history.
 High alert & crit levels increase the likelihood the warning will shrink below the alert levels as it ages.
 Further focusing attention on the current situation.

 ```
 set -g @packet-loss-ping_count "6"
 set -g @packet-loss-history_size "6"
+set -g @packet-loss_weighted_average "1"
 set -g @packet-loss_level_alert "20"
 set -g @packet-loss_color_crit "45"
 ```

-### 5 minutes history gives a better understanding of average link quality
+### Five (or ten) minutes history gives a better understanding of average link quality

 History of 5 minutes, will give you a better understanding of packet loss over time, but since it can not indicate when the last loss happened, it does not give much information about the current state of affairs.
-The weighted results will still make the latest few checks stand out, but once it passes this decline, the loss will remain the same until it is eventually pushed off the list of stored results.
+If weighted_average is set to 1, the latest 7 samples will be given emphasis.

 ```
 set -g @packet-loss-ping_count "11"
 set -g @packet-loss-history_size "30"
+set -g @packet-loss_weighted_average "0"

 ```

 ## Balancing it